 - Create a new plan instead of copying the sample

-- (Optional) Download the Hexawise Requirements Import Template from the respective tab
+- (Optional) Download the Hexawise Requirements Import Template from the "Forced Interactions" screen

-- Copy the existing tests to the “Requirements” tab in the Template (in the format below) or enter them inside Hexawise
+- Copy the existing tests to the “Requirements” tab in the Template (in the format below) or enter them on the "Forced Interactions" screen in Hexawise

-Important note: Hexawise will automatically populate the Inputs tab if you use this Excel template.
+Important note: Hexawise will automatically populate the Parameters tab if you use this Excel template.
 The first 3 columns can also be populated with the appropriate details.

-- Import the template using the same dialog on the Requirements tab inside Hexawise (not the Plan Edit dialog)
+- Import the template using the same dialog on the "Forced Interactions" tab inside Hexawise (not the Plan Edit dialog)